Kay13051976/Thailand-guiding-light/README.md

   - As a First Time Visitor, I want to be able to easily  to create an account by providing basic information such as my name, email address , and password.
   - As a First Time Visitor, I want to be informed if I am making any errors when create my account so that I can fix any mistakes quickly.
   - As a Firs Time Visitor, I want to have a personalized profile where I can add a profile picture, cover photo, and write a bio to introduce myself to others.
-  - As a First Time Visitor, I want to see the variety of places in Thailand that are most valuable to visit.
+  - As a First Time Visitor, I want to see the variety of places in Thailand, such as images, VDO, and short stories that are most valuable to visit.
   - As a First Time Visitor, I want to share my photo, videos, and comment on a beautiful place in Thailand.
   - As a First Time Visitor, I want to quickly and easily connect to people and link them to book the holiday trip (Hotel, Flight, Taxi, Guide, and All facilities).
   - As a First Time Visitor, I want to be able to access social media websites from various devices, such as desktop computers and smartphones, with a consistent user experience.

 - Regular User (customer)
   - As a Regular User, I want to access my account without having to log in every time so that I can quickly post and share pictures, videos, and short stories.
   - As a Regular User, I want to safely protect my account details from sharing pictures, videos and short stories.
   - As a Regular User, I want to view my data to quickly check my account details and add or amend the information.
   - As a Regular User, I want to be able to search for a connection with a friend, a place or a relative story by name, username, or email address to get the most appropriate choices so that I am likely to find what I am looking for.